MichaIng/DietPi-Docs/docs/software/programming.md

     tmpfs /mnt/dietpi_userdata/docker-data/tmp tmpfs size=2G,noatime,lazytime,nodev,nosuid
     ```

-    The `size=` option should be adjusted to the systems RAM size: Only a part of the total RAM size should be used to avoid memory underrun issues.
+    The `size=` option should be adjusted to the systems RAM size: Only a part of the total RAM size should be used to avoid low memory issues.
     After changing the file `/etc/fstab` the tmpfs needs to be activated.
 This can be done via a file system remount via

     ```sh